 One mason bee can pollinate about 2,000 flowers, while a honeybee will only pollinate about 15 flowers even though they visit the same number of flowers.

 Only the honeybee makes a lot of honey.
 No other bees produce honey, except for the bumble bee that saves just a little bit to survive the winter.
 Solitary bees are wonderful important pollinators and will give you lots of fruit and vegetables, just no honey.

 Many types of solitary bees live in holes.
 The spring mason bees are very popular as they are in high demand for fruit trees.
 Find a full library of information on how to raise bees.

 All you need for success is a mason bee house, some holes of the right size, nearby pollen, and a good source of clay/mud.

 Having these gentle bees in your yard is easy and fun.

 If you decide to raise mason bees, place the cocoon behind the nesting material.
 When it’s warm enough, the bees will cut their way out of their cocoon and will begin to fly around your yard looking for holes, pollen, and mud to use.

 Put their mason bee house on the warm side of your home at about head height so that you can watch what they’re doing.
 Put a few sticks in between some of the holes so that it looks messy.

 The bees will emerge, mate, and begin nesting quickly.
 After about six to eight weeks, the bees will begin to expire.
 They’ve left eggs for next year in their holes, which will slowly grow, spin cocoons, and wait in hibernation for the following year.

 Mason bees are easy, educational, safe, low cost, and they will increase in numbers substantially.
-At first, you’ll want to give your excess cocoons to friends, family, and neighbors.
-Later, we’ll help coordinate local “exchange” sites, potentially at your neighborhood nursery.
-Here, you’d exchange your excess cocoons for gift certificates or something meaningful.
+You may even want to give your excess cocoons to friends, family, and neighbors.